“Bubbly Breakfast” at the Lausanne Royal Savoy. When talent and creativity meet.

 This morning there was only one place where LuxuryActivist could be.
-And this was at the Lausanne Royal Savoy.
+It is a exceptional place where luxury, art and know-how meet.
+This place is called the Lausanne Royal Savoy.
 Around this very exclusive breakfast table 5 amazing talents:

 - Mr Benoît Gouet, Chef de Cave at Moët & Chandon

-- Mr Marc Haeberlin, 3 stars Michelin and Signature Chef at the Royal Savoy
+- Mr Marc Haeberlin, 3 stars Michelin and Signature Chef at the Lausanne Royal Savoy

 - Mr Julien Krauss, Executive Chef at Lausanne Royal Savoy